mkohler/cython_swig/README.rst

 .. class:: handout

     And here's how it looks in use.
-We import the python file that SWIG generated, and THAT imports the _adder.so object, and we now have access to the C library.
+We import the python file that SWIG generated, and IT imports the _adder.so object, and we now have access to the C library.
 Magic!

     Now let's do the same thing, but with Cython.